- Crisis in Syria

 What types of sites can be on the Watch?

 Heritage sites from all time periods—ancient to modern—are eligible for inclusion on the Watch.
-Since its inception, the Watch has included 686 sites in 132 countries and territories around the world.
+Since its inception, the Watch has included more than 740 in 133 countries and territories around the world.

 How are sites selected for the Watch?